Who are the Defenders of North SeaTac Park?

 What Trees are at Risk?

-Multiple proposals and “site specific considerations” within the Port of Seattle’s Sustainable Airport Master Plan (SAMP) and Real Estate Strategic Plan (RESP) would commercially develop an estimated 107+ acres of mostly tree-covered land within and surrounding North SeaTac Park.
+Multiple proposals and “site specific considerations” within the Port of Seattle’s Sustainable Airport Master Plan (SAMP) and Real Estate Strategic Plan (RESP) would commercially develop an estimated 112 acres of mostly tree-covered land near the airport, 31.5 of those acres within North SeaTac Park.
+Port officials have stated that the agency has no plans to develop within the park.
+However, the park is zoned for commercial aviation use and recommendations for 340,000 square feet of “aviation supportive use” inside the park appear in the Port’s Real Estate Strategic Plan, published in August, 2021.
 Click HERE for maps and more info.

 What is Tree Equity?